the-black-eagle/script.database.cleaner/README.md

 The name of the currently connected database is also displayed.
 If you are using MySQL, there will also be a warning to back up your database manually.
 You have the option to either abort the script, or to clean the database.
-Clicking on 'DO IT !!' will run the cleaner, clicking on 'ABORT' will exit the script with no changes made to the database.
+Clicking on 'Clean' will run the cleaner, clicking on 'ABORT' will exit the script with no changes made to the database.

 Once users are happy that the script is working correctly, this summary can